Moscow Theological Academy: Academy in 1814-1917

-The most outstanding rector of the Academy in the second half of the XIX century. there was a church historian and theologian, Professor Archpriest Alexander Gorsky.
-He was nurtured by the Academy and later devoted all his strength and talents to it.
-The years of his rectorship, 1862-1875, became one of the most scientifically striking periods in the history of the Moscow Theological Academy.
-During the rectorship of Archpriest Alexander Gorsky, the charter of 1869 came into effect, which established the Academy Council headed by the rector as the highest body.
-According to the new charter, the Academy had to solve the most important issues at general meetings, the whole corporation elected a new teacher.
-The Charter expanded the opportunities for admission to Academies, now not only seminarians, but also high school students were to be accepted, and the admission of free students was also allowed.
-It is allowed to publish lectures, establish scientific societies.
-Academies have acquired the right of their own censorship.
-Of great importance was the introduction of a mandatory doctorate for the rector and for professors.
-This contributed to the revival of scientific activity.
+The years of rectorship of Archpriest Alexander Gorsky, 1862-1875, became one of the most scientifically striking periods in the history of the Moscow Theological Academy.
+During this time preparation and implementation of the reforms of the 1860s could not but affect the life of religious educational institutions.
+George Florovsky wrote: "According to the new Charter, the Theological Academies were given a twofold task.
+It was supposed to be not only a theological higher school, but also a kind of pedagogical institute of the spiritual department.
+And the Academies did not so much prepare for pastoral work, as for pedagogical activity.
+Hence the inevitable multiplicity of subjects and dispersion.
+Other subjects were taught only then in order to prepare teachers for lower-level schools according to them."
+The academic Charter came into effect in 1869.
 The Charter of 1869 generally met the requirements of its time and helped Archpriest Alexander Gorsky to expediently direct the life of the Academy.
-Under Gorsky leadership, with the fervent support of Metropolitan Innocent (Veniaminov) of Moscow, a church was built in the academic assembly hall in the building of the Royal Palaces, consecrated on February 12, 1870 in honor of the Intercession of the Most Holy Theotokos.
+Under Gorsky leadership, with the support of Metropolitan Innocent (Veniaminov) of Moscow, a church was built in the academic assembly hall in the building of the Royal Palaces, consecrated on February 12, 1870 in honor of the Intercession of the Most Holy Theotokos.
 Following the church, Archpriest Alexander Gorsky achieved the creation of an academic cemetery on the territory of the Academy garden.
-From now on, the mentors who departed to another world did not part with their native Academy even after death.